frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/users-and-permissions/user-permissions.md

 ### 2.1.1.
 Applicable For

-You can optionally apply user permissions only for specific document type by setting the Document Type after unticking the Apply To All Document Types checkbox.
+You can optionally apply user permissions only for specific document type by setting the Document Type after unchecking the Apply To All Document Types checkbox.
 Setting **Applicable For** option will make the current user permission applicable only under the selected Document Type master.

 <img src="{{docs_base_url}}/assets/img/users-and-permissions/user-perms/advanced-control.png" class="screenshot" alt="Applicable For">